max576/DS_GRP1/README.md

 https://docs.google.com/document/d/12y5kILSYFMcIpSWvk6qfEF4lb7wT_IQq8h0Obh826iU/edit?usp=sharing
 https://docs.google.com/document/d/1tIbfGKZuO1QhW3nz2VZIhd6uOZD1VC3KJoK7be7fcJI/edit

+Before running the dashboard, you may need to install the python wordcloud module.
+You will need to run:

+pip install wordcloud

 To Run the dashboard, you will need to download and put the following files into the same folder:

 executable.py